ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextra/nextra-monorepo.md

 <youtube id="2QSBXhuqSlI?si=0EDpbna1EWyRebtk"></youtube>

+See also the tutorial <a href="https://youtu.be/KEkRy4q_0oI?si=cF419bnZBWBR159V" target="_blank">💥 Monorepo multipaquete con NPM Workspaces 📦 (FullStack Bootcamp JavaScript)</a> by Midudev.

+<youtube id="KEkRy4q_0oI?si=cF419bnZBWBR159V"></youtube>

-You can see that is a monorepo for the presence of a `packages` directory in the root of the project containing three npm related packages:
+You can see that is a monorepo for the presence of a `package s` directory in the root of the project containing three npm related packages:
 :::

 ```bash